Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed

 \end{rema}

 Now recall some of the properties of weight spectral sequences established in \S2 of \cite{bws}.

 Let $\au$ be an abelian category.
 In \S2 of \cite{bws} for $H:\cu\to \au$ that is either cohomological or homological (i.e., it is either covariant or contravariant, and converts distinguished triangles into long exact sequences) certain {\it weight filtrations} and {\it weight spectral sequences} (corresponding to $w$) were introduced.
-Below we will be more interested in the homological functor case; certainly, one can pass to cohomology by a simple reversion of arrows (cf. \S2.4 of ibid.).

 \begin{defi} Let $H:\cu\to \au$ be a covariant functor, $i\in \z$.

 1. We will write $H_i$ for the functor $H\circ [i]:\cu\to \au$.